Recipe #1, geom_medians() and geom_means()

 Step 1: Define compute.
 Test.

 Now you are ready to begin building your extension function.
 The first step is to define the compute that should be done under-the-hood when your function is used.
 We’ll define this in a function called compute_group_medians().
-The input is the plot data.
-You will also need to use the scales argument, which ggplot2 uses internally.
+The data input will look similar to the plot data.
+You will also need to include a scales argument, which ggplot2 uses internally.

 Define compute.